 For the most part, we usually start with a predictive design, which is a virtual survey of your site or facility that uses sophisticated simulation tools to create a model of the radio frequency (RF) environment at your location.

 A predictive design tends to be quite cost- and time- effective, as well as highly accurate with most sites.
 If you’re able to supply your building's blueprints or floor plans, you'll get the best results.

 While predictive wireless design tools are a very effective first step at planning a wireless system, in some cases, an onsite survey is the first step if the facility is complex, like in a hospital, large warehouse or college campus.

-An on-site survey is when the engineer will be physically on the site, hence the name, in order to assess the applications that roam across access points (APs) as well as applications that are especially sensitive to latency.
+An on-site survey is when an engineer is physically on the site, hence the name, in order to assess the applications that roam across access points (APs), as well as applications that are especially sensitive to latency.